avirajsharma-ops/Talio/TWA_ANDROID_SETUP.md

 ## ✅ What's Been Configured

-Your Tailo HRMS application is now fully configured for Android TWA deployment using PWABuilder!
+Your Talio HRMS application is now fully configured for Android TWA deployment using PWABuilder!

 ---